Are the toys in your home a hot mess?

 The open bins and roomy shelves in this cubby allow for lots of different toy storage possibilities.

-Keep toys totally out of sight with a colorful storage ottoman that can double as extra seating.
+Keep toys totally out of sight with a round storage ottoman that can double as extra seating.

 Perfect for areas where you don’t want toys to be seen!